Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   steps could be implemented by the Live ingest source.

   1. A Live ingest source MAY generate a [=Switching Set ID=]  that is unique for each switching set in a live streaming session.
 Tracks with the same [=Switching Set ID=] belong to the same switching set.
+     The switching set ID can be a string or (small) integer number.
+Characters in switching set shall be unreserved i.e. A-Za-z0-9_.-~ in order to avoid introducing delimiters.
   2. The [=Switching Set ID=] MAY be added in a relative path to the POST_URL using the Switching() keyword.
      In this case, a CMAF chunk is send from the live ingest source as POST chunk.cmfv POST_URL/Switching([=Switching Set ID=])/Streams(stream_id).